 Debt buyers will target accounts they buy for aggressive collection.
 Midland Funding is part of the largest debt buying collection brand in the nation.
 Lawsuits to collect can play a big part in how a debt buyer like Midland Funding will look to turn a profit on their investment in defaulted credit card debts.

 The debtor in this case shared with me that she knew the sister of the process server that showed up at her door to serve the lawsuit.
 With that connection, a friendly enough conversation took place.
 The process server shared the fact that she had a list of Midland Funding lawsuits to serve – about two hundred of them.
 She lives in a county with a small population.
-Two hundred or so lawsuits on debts bought by Midland Funding is not unremarkable.
+Two hundred or so lawsuits on debts bought by Midland Funding is not unremarkable given the amount of people there are in the area.

 What to do about Midland Funding collecting on debts you could not afford to pay.